-In 2015 I founded my own award nominated blog at themoneysavingmum.com.
-In addition to her existing administration experience; blogging has given me the opportunity to also gain extensive knowledge on the designing of WordPress websites, managing blogs, SEO as well as graphic design, social media management, diary management & media pack creations.
-So much so I now specifically specialise in virtual blog management over at betteryourblog.co.uk
+In 2015 I founded the multi award-nominated blog at The Money Saving Mum.
+In addition to my existing administration experience; blogging has given me the opportunity to also gain extensive knowledge on the designing of WordPress websites, managing blogs, SEO as well as graphic design, social media management, diary management & graphic design.
+So much so in addition to helping businesses with their administration, I also specifically specialise in virtual blog management over at Better Your Blog

-Whatever your reasons for choosing to outsource; I can help you increase your productivity, stabilise your finances, alleviate stress and give you back your time to do the things that you do best and allow your business to work smarter, not harder.
+Whatever your reasons for choosing to outsource; I can help you increase your productivity, stabilise your finances, alleviate stress and give you back your time to do the things that you do best or WANT to do.
+Having experience of implementing LEAN in a government environment; I can too allow your business or yourself work smarter, not harder!

 Virtual assistants provide administrative services for a range of clients on a freelance basis.
-Services provided by virtual assistants can include answering calls and e-mails, secretarial and administrative tasks, book keeping, payroll, diary management, transcription, filing, event and travel booking and data entry.
+Services provided by virtual assistants can include answering calls and e-mails, secretarial and administrative tasks, bookkeeping & payroll (requires additional qualifications!), diary management, transcription, filing, event/travel booking and data entry.

-Some virtual assistants, like myself, provide specialist services such as website design/updating, desktop publishing, marketing and general administration duties.
-Virtual assistants typically work on long and short-term contracts for their clients or are contracted on an occasional basis.
+Some virtual assistants, like myself, provide specialist services such as WordPress design & maintenance, blog post publishing & creation, social media marketing and general administration duties.
+Virtual assistants typically work on long and short-term contracts for their clients and typically charge an hourly rate.

 Let’s not over complicate this.
 Removing something from your to-do list means you’ll have more time in your day.
 That’s where the fun begins…

-A Virtual Assistant also has the ability to work extremely flexibly.
-I personally do not have any set hours of work as I do have my children to work around as I’ve already mentioned but don’t let that put you off; I don’t need to physically be present and clock in and out at a certain time, I don’t need to be out of the office at 6pm because they are locking the doors; I can continue my work into the early hours of morning because I’m not confined to 4 walls or the laws of time or space…. meaning I could potentially be there for you 24/7 !
+A Virtual Assistant also has the ability to work extremely flexible.
+I don’t need to physically be present and clock in and out at a certain time, I don’t need to be out of the office at 6pm because they are locking the doors; I can continue my work into the early hours of morning because I’m not confined to 4 walls or the laws of time or space…. meaning I could potentially be there for you 24/7 !